National

 Arnold Zable is an acclaimed writer, novelist, storyteller and human rights activist, and the recipient of the 2021 Australia Council Award for Lifetime Achievement in Literature.
 His books include Jewels and Ashes, Café Scheherazade, Scraps of Heaven, Sea of Many Returns, The Fig Tree, Violin Lessons, The FighterThe Watermill, and The Glass Horse of Venice, beautifully illustrated by Anita Lester.
 He has published numerous features, essays, columns, poems and works for theatre, and has lectured widely on the art of story in Australia and internationally.
 Arnold is a compelling storyteller who has collaborated with musicians in shows including Anytime the Wind Can Change, with singer-songwriter Kavisha Mazzella, Wanderers and DreamersTales of Yiddish Theatre in AustraliaJourneys to IthacaThe Fig Tree, and Tales of Love and Resistance, which he performed in the Krakow Jewish Festival and Wroclaw White Stork Synagogue in July 2022.
 He has a doctorate from the School of Creative Arts, Melbourne University, where he served as a Vice-Chancellor’s Fellow.
 He is a patron of Sanctuary, immediate past president and patron of PEN International Melbourne, an ambassador of Melbourne’s Asylum Seeker Resource Centre, and life member of the Boite World Music Café.

-Updated 2 October 2024
+Updated 18 November 2024

-Download detailed draft program (30 Sep)
+Download detailed program (17 Nov)

-Download draft guide for presenters & chairs (30 Sep)
+Download draft guide for presenters & chairs (14 Nov)

 Performer, Kavisha Mazzella, playing guitar